ClickHouse/clickhouse-docs/docs/en/use-cases/observability/schema-design.md

 5 rows in set.
 Elapsed: 1.953 sec.
 Processed 10.37 million rows, 3.59 GB (5.31 million rows/s., 1.84 GB/s.)
 ```

-The increased complexity and cost of queries for parsing unstructured logs (notice performance difference) is where we recommend users always use structured logs where possible.
+The increased complexity and cost of queries for parsing unstructured logs (notice performance difference) is why we recommend users always use structured logs where possible.

 > The above query could be optimized to exploit regular expression dictionaries.
 See "Using Dictionaries" for more detail.